sarashamas/docs-calendar/docs/api/methods/js_eventcalendar_createevent_method.md

 ### Description

-@short: Creates new event and opens an editor
+@short: Creates a new event and opens an editor

 ### Usage